qqwweee/keras-yolo3/README.md

 2. Default anchors are used.
 If you use your own anchors, probably some changes are needed.

+3. The inference result is not totally the same as Darknet but the difference is small.

+4. The speed is slower than Darknet.
+Replacing PIL with opencv may help a little.

+5. Always load pretrained weights and freeze layers in the first stage of training.
+Or try Darknet training.
+It's OK if there is a mismatch warning.

-3. The training strategy is for reference only.
+6. The training strategy is for reference only.
 Adjust it according to your dataset and your goal.
 And add further strategy if needed.